micheleangioni/node-ts-ai-starter/readme.md

 The tests will use both a MongoDB and an in-memory SqLite database, against which migrations and seedings will be run.

+## Running the Application

+### Docker

+Node TypeScript Starter comes with a Dockerfile out of the box.
+In order to locally run the Container, just make sure to have Docker installed and run:

+- (Optional) `docker-compose up` (or `TMPDIR=/private$TMPDIR docker-compose up` on MacOS) to run the docker-compose with the needed dependencies
+- `docker build -t node-ts-start .` to build the Container
+- `docker run -dp 3010:3010 node-ts-start` to run it.
+The application will be served on the port 3010

 ## Going Serverless

 If you are interested in Serverless architecture, take a look at [Serverless Node TypeScript](https://github.com/micheleangioni/sls-node-ts),